Friday, 30 April 2010

 But one day, maybe it will be me, and maybe not.
 Maybe by that time, my last days I will have got, and I’ll no longer even be a jot, a blip, a candy tip, you know, the size of a sugar grain, no blame, I’ll be gone, somewhere where the end of the world won’t reach, a speck of sand on a beach, a waft of dust, as such.

 I look at the palm of my hand.
 I watch the creases there and think they are grand.
 Papery skin, the folds do get in.
-Some people read them and tell me my life story.
+Some people can read them and tell me my life story.
 Can those palm readers tell me when all of this will be over?
 Are they that clever?
 Whatever?
 Who can see the future?
+I guess they’d have all cleared out, if they saw it coming.
+But where would they go?
 Do we even want to know?
 Ignorance.
 Bliss.

 I look up at the tressure that is the blue sky?
 I wonder when that will die?
 The birds and the bees?
 The great ocean seas?
 What will take their place?
 Empty space?
 Will the seas empty out into the universe?
 Like Earth has sprung a leak.
 Can you imagine the sky above, delete, just that checked pattern where it used to be.
 The dry valleys of the oceans like open landfill once the water is gone?